-Insanity, hosted by Shaun T is a cardio-heavy workout focused on doing maximum effort done for as long as possible.
-Workouts can be as short as 30 minutes but beginners often can’t make it past 3.
-Persistence is the goal of Insanity; if you can go 30 seconds longer each day for two months, you will be able to complete the entire workout.
+Insanity, hosted by Shaun T, is a cardio-heavy workout focused on doing maximum effort done for as long as possible.
+Workouts can be as short as 30 minutes, but beginners often can’t make it past 3.
+Persistence is the goal of Insanity; if you can go 30 seconds longer each day for two months, you will complete the entire workout.

 T25 is another workout series hosted by Shaun T. The focus remains on short bursts of maximum effort exercise called interval training.
 What makes T25 unique is that the workouts are short, clocking in at just 25 minutes per day.

 80-Day Obsession is a workout series marketed to women that promises to work out ab muscles while building a sculpted booty.
-What makes 80-day Obsession special is that there are no repeated workouts; each of the 80 sessions teaches a new exercise routine.
+What makes 80-day Obsession unique is that there are no repeated workouts; each of the 80 sessions teaches a new exercise routine.

 2B Mindset is Beachbody’s diet video series.
 It provides counseling on the kind of mindset needed to eat right and feel good about it.
-It includes recipes, tips for everyday life, as well as advice for more unique situations such as social events.
+It includes recipes, tips for everyday life, and advice for more unique situations such as social events.
 The 2B mindset takes dieting and makes it a lifestyle rather than a constant test of will power.

 Pros and Cons of Shakeology

-As a whole, Shakeology represents the most complete dietary aid on the market.
-The ingredients contained within each Shakeology flavor are more complete than several competitor’s offerings combined.
+As a whole, Shakeology represents the total dietary aid on the market.
+The ingredients contained within each Shakeology flavor are more comprehensive than several competitor’s offerings combined.
 Even when a supplement has everything, there are still downsides to consider.
-The flavors exceed normal expectations for diet food, and the recipes provided by Beachbody help to improve flavor and variety.
+The flavors exceed normal expectations for diet food, and the recipes provided by Beachbody help improve taste and variety.

 Is Shakeology gluten-free?
 The surprising answer is no, it isn’t.
 This is frustrating because there are no gluten-based ingredients in Shakeology; the only reason Shakeology is not gluten-free is due to the methods and facilities used to prepare it.
-In addition, it isn’t available in stores, which somewhat of an inconvenience.
+Besides, it isn’t available in stores, which somewhat of an inconvenience.
 At least we can say “yes” if the question becomes “Is Shakeology ingredients gluten-free?”